pulkitgopalani/Audio_Filtering_DSP/README.md

   ```

-Please change the frequency mixture (for static analysis) directly in main.py.
+Please change the frequency mixture (for static analysis), LCCDE coeffs and poles-zeros directly in lib/main.py.